stac-utils/qgis-stac-plugin/README.md

 After adding the new repository, the plugin should be available from the list of all plugins that can be installed.

+**NOTE:** While the development phase is on going the plugin will be flagged as experimental, make sure to enable the QGIS plugin manager in the **Settings** page to show the experimental plugins in order to be able to install it.

 Alternatively the plugin can be installed using **Install from ZIP** option on the QGIS plugin manager.
 Download zip file from the required plugin released version